MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

     :width: 300
     :align: left

 To create your training data, crYOLO is shipped with a tool called “boxmanager”.
-However, you can also use tools like e2boxer to create your training data.

 Start the box manager with the following command: